wasp-os/wasp-os/docs/appguide.rst

 background colour and it may even be omitted entirely if the application explicitly draws every pixel on the display.

-Finally, WASP provides a small number of widgets that allow common fragments of logic and redrawing code to be shared between applications:
+Finally, wasp-os provides a small number of widgets that allow common fragments of logic and redrawing code to be shared between applications:

 * :py:class:`.BatteryMeter`
 * :py:class:`.ScrollingIndicator`